Fox Chase Branch: History

-The Philadelphia, Newtown and New York Railroad was one of twelve railroads merged into the Reading Company effective December 31, 1945.
+The Philadelphia, Newtown & New York Railroad was one of twelve railroads merged into the Reading Company effective December 31, 1945.
 The Newtown Branch was the last of Reading's suburban branches to be electrified.
 The city of Philadelphia funded the effort through the Passenger Service Improvement Corporation (PSIC), and the branch was electrified to Fox Chase, the last station within the city limits, on September 29, 1966.
 Diesel operation continued north of Fox Chase to Newtown.

-With the Reading Company's final bankruptcy in 1976, the Newtown Branch was conveyed to SEPTA.
-SEPTA suspended the diesel service to Newtown on July 1, 1981, as part of a systemwide discontinuation of non-electrified service.
-SEPTA ran a modified version of the diesel service, called the Fox Chase Rapid Transit Line, between October 5, 1981, and January 18, 1983.
-The right-of-way beyond Fox Chase is mostly preserved.
-6.2 mi within Montgomery County was converted into the Pennypack Trail.
-Another 2.1 mi in Bucks County was converted into the Newtown Rail Trail in 2022.
+Following the final bankruptcy of the Reading Company in 1976, ownership of the Newtown Branch was transferred to SEPTA.
+SEPTA suspended diesel-powered commuter rail service north of Fox Chase on July 1, 1981, as part of a systemwide discontinuation of non-electrified lines.
+A modified shuttle service, branded as the Fox Chase Rapid Transit Line, operated between October 5, 1981, and January 18, 1983, before it was discontinued.

+The rail right-of-way beyond Fox Chase remains largely intact and has not been formally abandoned.
+Although commuter service has not resumed, the corridor remains preserved in a dormant state.
+Certain segments have been repurposed for interim use as multi-use rail trails.
+Proposals to restore passenger service, particularly as a means of addressing traffic congestion along Interstate 295, have been periodically discussed.
+In the early 2010s, the Pennsylvania Transit Expansion Coalition (PA‑TEC), a regional transit advocacy organization, promoted the restoration of commuter rail service along the Fox Chase–Newtown corridor.
+PA‑TEC engaged with local governments and community groups and supported municipal resolutions calling for feasibility studies and phased reactivation of the line.
+While these efforts renewed public discussion, no restoration of rail service has been implemented, and the corridor remains inactive.

 The remaining line between Cheltenham Junction and Fox Chase became known as the Fox Chase Branch, and SEPTA continues to operate the Fox Chase Line commuter rail service over it.
 The former New York Short Line became part of Conrail's Trenton Line, with SEPTA and Conrail sharing the track between Cheltenham Junction and Newton Junction.
 Beginning in 1989 that double-tracked portion was functionally split, with each operator using one track.
 The two lines were physically separated in 2004–2005.
 SEPTA activated positive train control on the Fox Chase Line on May 23, 2016.